l1t48/EasyBank/README.md

 This project is intended for learning, demonstration, and portfolio evaluation purposes.

+### 1.1 Deployment Note

+This application was not deployed to a public production environment due to infrastructure limitations of free hosting platforms.
+The system relies on persistent WebSocket connections (Socket.IO) for real-time, role-based notifications, which are not reliably supported on free-tier platforms due to container sleeping and connection termination.

+To ensure the real-time functionality is demonstrated correctly, a recorded demo video is provided instead.
+The video showcases the full system behavior under production-like conditions, including authentication, role-based updates, and live transaction state changes.

+The application is fully production-ready and can be deployed on platforms that support long-lived WebSocket connections (e.g., Fly.io, paid Render plans, or equivalent infrastructure).

 ## 2. User Roles & Permissions
 EasyBank implements Role-Based Access Control (RBAC) with three distinct roles, each having clearly defined permissions and limitations.